canemdormienti/Opencore-Opencanopy-Themes/Antebellum/README.md

 This theme was designed with **Airsoft** aesthetics/elements and to work from **OpenCore 0.7.3 to OpenCore 0.7.6** (at the moment of writing this...
 December, 2021).

+It continues to work from **OpenCore 0.7.7 to OpenCore 0.7.9** (as of March, 2022), but; due to the changes made by the developers it is MANDATORY to do some updates in the config.plist. **See NOTE below.**